CheerathAniketh/OceanTrace/README.md

 Built for SIH 2026 — Problem Statement #26143 (National Technical Research Organisation, NTRO) Team Adamya

+Frontend built by [Karthik](https://github.com/karthikagarwal2075-hub), integrated into this repo.

 ## 1. Project Overview & Purpose

 OceanTrace is an automated pipeline that detects oil spills from SAR satellite imagery, reconstructs the spill's drift path backward (origin) and forward (forecast), and cross-references vessel AIS data to rank potential responsible vessels by spatio-temporal correlation.
 A web dashboard visualizes the full result on an interactive map.